miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 [//]: # (remarks)
 The experiments conducted so far show poor reconstruction performances and little correlation with the aforementioned variables, highlighting the need for more sophisticated models or more effective data representations.
 Indeed, reconstructed 2D and 1D representations appear blurry and lacking sharpness on the distinctive notches and peaks of the HRTFs.
-Similarly, the one-hot output encoding used in the 3D experiments results in mostly erratic behavior, most likely due to the lack of the gaussian distribution constructed along the quantized levels dimension [@yamamoto_fully_2017].
+Similarly, the one-hot output encoding used in the 3D experiments results in mostly erratic behavior, most likely because without the gaussian distribution constructed along the quantized levels dimension [@yamamoto_fully_2017], the reconstruction task proves too difficult.
 More promising are the 1D experiments using deep residual layers --- they can be observed in Fig. \ref{vae_hrtf_rec} --- which may suggest that a deeper network and a larger dataset are more beneficial to the training process than contextual data.
-However, the average SD on the test set is about 5.2 dB.
+However, the average SD on the test set is as high as 5.2 dB.

 ## Predicting principal components {#dnn-pca}
 [//]: # (intro)
 This last set of experiments is based on the notion that autoencoders perform a similar task as PCA, while also learning non-linear feature spaces [@luo_virtual_2013].
-This has been quickly proven by attempting to reconstruct an HRTF set using a few principal components: with as little as 20 out of the available 128, is it possible to reconstruct the HRTFs with an average spectral distortion of less 1.7 dB.
+However, it has been experimentally shown that, with as little as 20 principal components, is it possible to reconstruct the HRTFs with an average spectral distortion of 1.7 dB --- see Fig. \ref{eardnnhrtf_res} (left).
-Moreover, some of the principal components show a high degree of correlation with elevation and azimuth angles.
+Moreover, some of these principal components show a high degree of correlation with elevation and azimuth angles.
 The models developed and evaluated here are therefore aimed at predicting these principal components from user data, and are inspired by the work of Chen et al. [@chen_autoencoding_2019].

 [//]: # (network variations)